Coalition of the Gulf War: Syria

+A Syrian Arab Army colonel during Operation Desert Shield.

-Syria's contributed around 14,500 troops, led by Mustafa Tlass.
+Syria's contributed around 14,500-20,000 troops, led by Mustafa Tlass.

 Sweden

 The Swedish contingent numbered about 525 and included a field hospital.

 Turkey

 Turkey contributed to the air campaign against Iraq.

 United Arab Emirates

 The UAE contributed one army battalion and a squadron of Mirage fighters.
 They also provided facilities to deploy over 255 aircraft, and gave the coalition access to practically all of their ports and shipyards.

 United Kingdom

 The UK participated in Operation Granby and the Battle of Norfolk.
 The total British contribution included 16 ships, 58 aircraft, and 53,462 personnel, including 1st Armoured Division, 7th Armoured Brigade, 4th Armoured Brigade.
 British commanders included: Patrick Hine, commander of all British forces; Michael Graydon, Air Officer Commanding-in-Chief RAF Strike Command; Peter de la Billière – Commander-in-Chief of British Forces and John Chapple, Chief of the General Staff.

 United States

 The United States was the largest contributor to the coalition, with some 697,000 personnel.
 Its forces participated in Operation Desert Shield, the Battle of Khafji, the Battle of 73 Easting, the Battle of Al Busayyah, the Battle of Phase Line Bullet, the Battle of Medina Ridge, Battle of Wadi al-Batin, and the Battle of Norfolk, among other engagements.
 American commanders included Colin Powell, Calvin Waller, Charles Horner, Walt Boomer, Stan Arthur, Frederick Franks, Buster Glosson.
 Norman Schwarzkopf led all coalition forces in the battle against Iraq.